Orthodontics: Tip-Edge System

-Contemporary Edgewise systems
+Contemporary edgewise systems

-Throughout time, there has been a shift in which appliance is favored by dentists.
-In particular, during 1960s, when it was introduced, Begg appliance gained wide popularity due to its efficiency compared to edgewise appliance of that era; it could produce same results with less investment from dentist's part.
-Nevertheless, since then there have been advances in technology and sophistication of edgewise appliances which led to an opposite conclusion: nowadays, edgewise is more efficient than Begg appliance thus explaining why it is commonly used.
+Throughout time, there has been a shift in which appliances are favored by dentists.
+In particular, during the 1960s, when it was introduced, the Begg appliance gained wide popularity due to its efficiency compared to edgewise appliances of that era; it could produce the same results with less investment on the dentist's part.
+Nevertheless, since then, there have been advances in technology and sophistication in edgewise appliances, which led to the opposite conclusion: nowadays, edgewise appliances are more efficient than the Begg appliance, thus explaining why it is commonly used.

-Major steps in the evolution of the edgewise appliance include:

 Automatic rotational control

 At the beginning, Angle attached eyelets to the edges of archwires so that they could be held with ligatures and help manage rotations.
 Now, however, no extra ligature is needed due to either twin brackets or single brackets that have added wings touching underneath the wire (Lewis or Lang brackets).
-Both types of brackets simplify obtaining moments that control movements along a particular plane of space.
+Both types of brackets simplify the process of obtaining moments that control movements along a particular plane of space.

 Alteration in bracket slot dimensions

-In modern dentistry, two types of edgewise appliance exist: the 18- and 22-slot varieties.
+In modern dentistry, two types of edgewise appliances exist: the 18- and 22-slot varieties.
 While these appliances are used differently, the introduction of a 20-slot device with more precise features has been considered but not pursued yet.